 Agencies that establish third-party programs generally cannot or do not delegate their regulatory authority to conformity assessment bodies.
 Rather, agencies authorize conformity assessment bodies to perform certain technical tasks to assess conformity, and regulatory agencies rely on these assessments in their own enforcement of regulatory requirements.
-The goal is to leverage expertise and resources in the private sector to serve regulatory objectives.
+The goal is to leverage private expertise and resources to serve regulatory objectives.
+Because the regulatory agency must remain ultimately responsible for achieving regulatory objectives, it is vital to provide public oversight of third-party assessment activities.

-5 American National Standards Institute (ANSI), National Conformity Assessment Principles for the United States, 3, available at http://publicaa.ansi.org/sites/apdl/Documents/News%20and%20Publications/Brochures/NCAP%20second%20edition.pdf.
+6 American National Standards Institute (ANSI), National Conformity Assessment Principles for the United States, 3, available at http://publicaa.ansi.org/sites/apdl/Documents/News%20and%20Publications/Brochures/NCAP%20second%20edition.pdf.